Vlahaka/The-T.N.C.-Theseus/Theseus.md

 *The cacophony of civilian transmissions continued: fragmented phrases, desperate voices, all colliding into one unintelligible wall of noise.
 Some pleaded.
 Some screamed.
 One repeated the same word again and again:* “burning... burning... burning...”

 *Radek’s jaw tensed.
-His sight locked onto the tactical officer, who sat clenched at his station with his hands gripping tightly to the edges of the console.*
+His sight locked onto the tactical officer, who sat clenched at his station and with his hands gripping tightly to the edges of the console.*

 *Radek’s eyes sharpened.
 He straightened and gave a single, cold order:*
 "Jam all communications.
 All frequencies.
-All ships.
-Now."
+All ships. **Now.**"

 "Aye Aye Sir", *operator from Tactical console snapped hastily*, "All comms jammed for all ORF fleet".